 Bridge - 67’ Timber Deck •••• This prototypical bridge as designed has a footprint of 24ʺ x 10ʺ for a single track.
 Easily constructed for a double track for indoor or outdoor railroad gardens.
-Optional wood or pipe railings.
-Plan-set includes: 2) super B, and booklet 8) super A size sheets on weathering which also includes a material list.
+Optional wood or pipe railings and also includes a material list.

 Bridge - Pratt Steel Trussed Through Tied Arch •••• This 108ʺ tied arch (bowstring) type is commonly used for suspension bridges.
 First, it is claimed by many that suspension bridges were not used for trains.
 NOT true!
 I have seen documentation on two RR suspension bridges.
 This bridge would look good in a railroad garden.
 A tied arch resists spreading (drift) at its bearing by using the deck as a tie place.
 This bridge is being designed with styrene shapes to represent steel for indoor and outdoor railroad gardens.